knbz/security-advisor/about.md

   <dt>Centralized security management</dt>
     <dd>You can see a consolidated view of all of your IBM Cloud security services and integrated partner services.
 You can select and subscribe to different services from the IBM Cloud catalog.</dd>
   <dt>Threat detection</dt>
-    <dd>Security Advisor leverages the information that is gathered by IBM X-Force, other IBM Cloud services, and partner solutions to detect risks and threats before they become a security issue.
+    <dd>{{site.data.keyword.security-advisor_short}} leverages the information that is gathered by IBM X-Force, other IBM Cloud services, and partner solutions to detect risks and threats before they become a security issue.
 The service also provides analytics on top of vulnerability data and network activity data.</dd>
 </dl>